 How to make split pea soup

-This recipe uses traditional Russian yellow split peas, unsmoked gammon steaks (uncooked ham) or pork, onions, a bit of garlic and carrots.
+This recipe uses yellow split peas, unsmoked gammon steaks (uncooked ham) or pork shoulder, onions, a bit of garlic and carrots.
 It’s also made fragrant with dill and parsley.

-One hour of slow simmering infuses the broth with so much goodness that gives this split pea soup its distinct flavour.
+One hour of slow simmering infuses the broth with so much goodness, which gives this split pea soup its distinct flavour.
 What else?
 It’s extremely filling and economical!